-Skills Groups are skill development workshops that teach foundational skills to help autistic and neurodiverse participants to succeed across all aspects of daily life.
-In small groups of 4-5 individuals, participants learn a variety of key strategies and are given opportunities to practice those strategies with the support of their instructor and the other group members.
+Skills Groups are skill development workshops that are facilitated by two Sinneave staff members (one is an autistic self-advocate).
+In each 90-minute workshop, participants learn a variety of strategies that are foundational to success in various aspects of daily life.
+They are then given opportunities to practice the strategies with the support of the facilitators and other group members.

 Skills Groups are best suited for autistic and neurodiverse individuals who…

 - Are 15 years of age and older.

 - Self-identify (or have been diagnosed) as being neuro-diverse and/or autistic.